Welcome to the ProShot manual. Here you can find all of the information needed to get the most out of your camera experience.

 image control panel & bracketing

 Image Control Panel - Adjust your image settings here.
 You can change (from left to right) Contrast, Saturation, Sharpness, and RGB values.
 These settings only work in Normal mode.
 Please be aware that these options require additional processing time, so it may take longer to save images.
 Important note: there is currently a bug in Windows where these settings may not be applied to your final image.
-We are monitoring this and will update ProShot once the bug is fixed.
+Please update your OS to the latest version.
+If you are still experiencing issues, try lowering the image resolution.

 light painting (bulb) mode